 Pest & Disease Control

 Because of its Animal Cookies parentage, some phenotypes of Lemon Frosting may be prone to powdery mildew.
-Growers can prevent powdery mildew infections by pruning the plants, using fans to increase air circulation, and reducing the humidity in the grow room.
-They can also use water and sodium bicarbonate foliar sprays to prevent powdery mildew from spreading.
+Growers can prevent powdery mildew infections by regularly cleaning the growing area, thinning out the canopy of the plants, using fans to increase air circulation, and keep temperature and humidity levels in check.

 Given the frost and density of the buds, some phenotypes of Lemon Frosting also may be prone to bud rot.
-As with powdery mildew, growers can reduce the risk of bud rot by pruning the large fan leaves of the plants, providing adequate ventilation, and keeping the humidity level low during the flowering period.
+As with powdery mildew, growers can reduce the risk of bud rot by pruning the large fan leaves of the plants, using oscillating fans to promote airflow, and maintaining suitable temperature and humidity levels.

-Animal Cookies tends to require more calcium and magnesium than most strains require.
+Animal Cookies is known to require more calcium and magnesium than most strains need.
 Some phenotypes of Lemon Frosting also may crave these nutrients.
-Growers can avoid nutrient deficiencies by incorporating a cal-mag supplement into the regular nutrient program, or by using dolomite lime and Epsom salt as soil amendments.
-Growers should always use a pH meter when mixing nutrient solutions.
-This will help ensure that the plants maintain a consistent pH and can absorb the optimum amount of nutrients.
+Growers can avoid nutrient deficiencies by incorporating a cal-mag supplement into the regular nutrient program, or by using dolomite lime, Azomite, and gypsum as soil amendments.

 Harvesting & Curing Lemon Frosting

-One to two weeks before harvest, growers usually stop feeding the plants with nutrient solutions and flush them with plain, distilled water.
-This practice helps remove excess fertilizer from the buds and improves their flavor, aroma, and overall quality.
+A couple of weeks before harvest, growers usually stop feeding the plants with nutrient solutions and begin to flush them with filtered water.
+This practice helps to enhance the flavor of the buds by breaking down and remaining fertilizers.

-After flushing, the plants are ready to be harvested.
-Growers start the harvesting process by cutting down the ripest colas and removing the large fan leaves from the branches.
-Next, they manicure the buds by using shears to trim away the small sugar leaves that surround the flowers.
-Manicuring will improve their appearance and make them smoother and more flavorful to smoke.
+After flushing, the plants are ready to be chopped down.
+Growers start the harvesting process by cutting down the colas and removing the large fan leaves from the branches.
+Next, they manicure the buds by using a sharp pair of shears to trim away the tiny sugar leaves on the flowers.

-After drying, the buds are ready to be cured.
-Curing will preserve the aroma, flavor, and potency of the buds by protecting their delicate cannabinoids and terpenes.
-To cure the buds, growers typically place them in sealable glass jars and store them in a cool, dry place.
-They open the jars once or twice a day for the first three days in order to prevent excess moisture from accumulating in the buds.
+After drying, Lemon Frosting is ready to be cured.
+Curing will preserve the aroma, taste, and potency of the buds by protecting their delicate cannabinoids and terpenes.
+To cure the buds, growers typically put them in glass jars and keep them in a dark, dry, and cool area.
+They open the jars twice a day for three days in order to accelerate the process.
 After a few days, growers open the jars once a day for the next two weeks.
-The buds may be smoked after two weeks; however, it may take four to eight weeks to fully cure them.
+The buds may be enjoyed after two or three weeks of curing; however, it may take four to eight weeks to fully cure them.

 Buy Lemon Frosting Cannabis Seeds